 2. Safeguarding Physical Goods

 The subordinate role of warehousing is to protect and safeguard the goods from loss, wastage, and theft.
 The goods are also protected from damage caused by adverse weather conditions like heat, moisture, wind, and dust, ensuring no wastage of goods.
-The warehouse storage management can ensure no theft of goods by employing security staff and prevent fire accidents by installing fire extinguishers, storing flammable materials in a safe place, ensuring proper waste management, and employing fire fighting devices.
+The warehouse storage management can ensure no theft of goods by employing security staff & video surveillance systems and prevent fire accidents by installing fire extinguishers, storing flammable materials in a safe place, ensuring proper waste management, and employing fire fighting devices.
 This way, huge business losses can be curbed by cutting down losses arising from the spoilage of goods.

 3. Preserving Perishable Goods